Eastern Michigan University

 Peer Tutoring FAQs

-No, you don't need to be struggling before asking for a tutor.
+No, you don't need to be struggling to attend walk-in tutoring.
 Many students want to stay ahead of the class by getting help every semester.

 You are the key ingredient as to whether you pass your course or not.
 Most students who receive tutoring can improve their grade during the semester of tutoring if they are willing to put the time in to be successful.

 HSC individual tutors have passed the course that they are tutoring with a B+ or better and have an overall GPA of at least 3.0.
-The tutors are undergraduate level students who receive training through the HSC and are supervised by a Master Tutor and the Coordinator of Supplemental Instruction and Tutoring.
+The tutors are undergraduate level students who receive training through the HSC and are supervised by a Resource Consultant and the Coordinator of Supplemental Instruction and Tutoring.